Asthma Management By Anantbodh Chaitanya

 Place the little finger at the base of the thumb, the ring finger on the upper thumb joint, and the middle finger on the pad of the thumb.
 Extend the index finger.

-During an acute attack of asthma before patient is taken to hospital for nebulization with deriphyline & dexamethasone, one can make the patient to perform this mudra which helps in dilatation of the bronchial tube thereby naturally combating an attack of asthma.
+During an acute attack of asthma before a patient is taken to hospital for nebulization with deriphyline & dexamethasone, one can make the patient perform this mudra which helps in dilatation of the bronchial tube thereby naturally combating an attack of asthma.
 This could prove to be lifesaving.

 - Asthma Mudra

 Asthma mudra is a special mudra to relieve an asthmatic attack.
-Regular practice of this mudra helps to reduce the bad effects asthma.
+Regular practice of this mudra helps to reduce the bad effects of asthma.

-Press together finger nails of the middle fingers and keep others fingers extended.
+Press together fingernails of the middle fingers and keep others fingers extended.
 This mudra relaxes the smooth muscles that line the respiratory tract.
 With the bronchial spasm thus relieved, the breathing becomes easier.
 This mudra helps to treat as well as prevent attacks of asthma.
-This mudra has to be practiced 4-5 times a day for at least 7-10 minutes.
+This mudra has to be practised 4-5 times a day for at least 7-10 minutes.
 After performing the Bronchial Mudra to ease acute attacks, asthma patients will also find it useful to perform the ‘asthma mudra’ as a long term treatment for avoiding the recurrence of acute attacks of asthma.

 Fast for at least one whole day in a week.
 If that is not possible, skip at least one evening meal.
 Drink a lot of water.
 In one glass of warm water, mix the juice of half a piece of lemon and two spoons of honey, and drink.
-Along with that, boiled and cooled solution (kadha) of lemon juice, agya-ghas, tulsi, ginger and black pepper can be taken.
+Along with that, boiled and cooled solution (Kadha) of lemon juice, agya-ghas, tulsi, ginger and black pepper can be taken.

 The general lifestyle involved in Yoga serves as a good therapy for respiratory problems.
 A healthy diet can build your resistance against cold, allergies, and other environmental causes of Asthma, Bronchitis, and other chronic respiratory disorders.
 It also promotes a non-smoking lifestyle.

-In Ayurveda Nasya is considered one of the most important holistic self-care that encourages internal detoxification.
+In Ayurveda, Nasya is considered one of the most important holistic self-care that encourages internal detoxification.
 Many Vaiya’s consider Nasya as a part of Ayurvedic Daily Routine and conducts in every day by putting 3-5 drops of warm ghee or sesame seed oil into each nostril in the morning.
 Nasya helps to lubricate the nasal passage, clean out mucus and sinuses, improves voice, mental clarity and vision.
 It is believed in Ayurveda that the nose is the pathway to our brain.
 Therefore conducting Nasya improves intelligence and memory.